MuseumsThings To Do

 A free audio tour is available in 11 languages (Dutch, English, French, German, Italian, Portuguese, Russian, Spanish, Chinese, Japanese, Korean) which can show you the collection highlights in 60 minutes.

 The museum has a café-restaurant, shop and library just off the courtyard.
-Locker facilities can be found on the lower ground level below.
+Locker facilities can be found on the lower ground level under the courtyard.

-The Scheepvaartmuseum is certainly one of Amsterdam’s crown jewels housed in a unique building and reflecting the country’s rich maritime history.
+The Scheepvaartmuseum is certainly one of Amsterdam’s crown jewels housed in a unique building and reflects the country’s rich maritime history and culture.

 Scheepvaartmuseum Essential Info